duyet/okie.one/docs/GUEST_USER_PERSISTENCE.md

 insert or update on table "users" violates foreign key constraint "users_id_fkey"
 ```

-This means:
-1. Anonymous authentication is not enabled in Supabase, OR
+This means anonymous authentication is not enabled in Supabase.
-2. The migration hasn't been applied

-**Solution**: Enable anonymous auth or apply the migration.
+**Solution**: Follow the steps above to enable anonymous authentication in your Supabase Dashboard.

 ### "Supabase not available" warnings